 Michael Cayton joined us as Musical Director in Sept 2003.
 Since then

 he has conducted our performances of repertoire from Bach to

-own composition, Missa Beati Virginis Mariae, in 2017.
+conduct the premiere of his own composition, Missa Beati Virginis

 Michael is a Lancastrian, educated in Blackpool, where he gained his initial musical grounding, learning the piano and organ.
 After training at Kneller Hall, Michael served with the Grenadier Guards as a trumpeter, performing in a number of State functions in the Royal Palaces.
 Studying piano at the Royal College of Music, he gained his BMus, ARCM.
 He won the Hilda Anderson Deane prize for conducting and improvisation, and became the first Millenium Organ Scholar at the Royal Hospital in Chelsea, while completing postgraduate répétiteur studies.